7 mins read

 • Dietary and lifestyle changes.

-Turmeric: Turmeric is a natural anti-inflammatory agent and one of the best ayurvedic single-drug medicines for gallstones that can help reduce inflammation in the gallbladder.
+Turmeric: Turmeric is a natural anti-inflammatory agent and one of the best Ayurvedic single-drug medicines for gallstones that can help reduce inflammation in the gallbladder.
 You can add it to your food or take it as a supplement.

 Dandelion Root: Dandelion root tea or supplements can help stimulate bile flow and improve digestion, which may help prevent the formation of gallstones.